eed3si9n/scalaxb/INSTALL.md

 scalaxb installation
 ====================

-scalaxb is tested under Scala 2.9.0-1, but should also work for 2.8.1.
+scalaxb is tested under Scala 2.11.
-It also requires Java SE 6.

 Use conscript
 =============